manon42bcn/miniRT/mod/parser/README.md

 - Camera and Light Parsing: Specialized functions for cameras and lights, handling both their positional and characteristic data.
 - Color Parsing: Extracts RGB color data in a consistent format for rendering.
 - BONUS Features: Includes additional functionalities when compiled with the BONUS directive.
 BONUS behaviour is mainly controlled by parse library.
+- BONUS Elements: For those elements than can be handled in bonus version, mandatory version shows a message to let the user know that is not supported in current version.
 To get all the details, please read docs/en.subject.md.

 ## Key Functions ##